Erma-T/30daysFrontEndBasic/Day 20 Accordion/README.md

 Difficulty - Easy :star:

-This is a Simpe Music Player built with HTML, and CSS.
+This is a Simpe Music Player built with HTML, CSS, and JavaScript.

 <h3>Features</h3>
  - Basic Controller buttons